telerik/xaml-docs/controls/radbuttons/features/button-extensions.md

 	</ScrollViewer>
 {{endregion}}

->This property is not supported when the control (for example, RadDropDownButton) has __KeepOpen__ property set to __True__.
+>importantThis property is not supported when the control (for example, RadDropDownButton) has its __KeepOpen__ property set to __True__.

-## DropDownButtonExtensions extension class
+## DropDownButtonExtensions

-* __FocusContentOnOpen:__ A boolean property that gets or sets if the drop-down content of DropDownButton control should be focused when its drop-down content is open.
-The default value is false.
+* __FocusContentOnOpen:__ A boolean property that gets or sets if the drop-down content of a drop-down button control should be focused when its drop-down content is open.
+The default value is **false**.

 #### __[XAML] Example 2: Set FocusContentOnOpen attached property__
 {{region xaml-radbuttons-features-button-extensions_1}}